 Your blog name is one of the most important things when it comes to your site.
 It is what people type into the search bar.
 It is the name they share in groups and with others about the content you write.
 It is what your site is about.

-Many times, bloggers will try to be creative or come up with a name they think is cute.
+Many times, amateur bloggers will try to be creative or come up with a name they think is cute.
 The truth is, less is more.
-When you try to be too creative, it can lead to a name that is confusing and makes no sense at all.
+When you try to be too creative, it can lead to a confusing name and makes no sense at all.

 For example, your name may be Kim, and you talk about coupons.
 You may think K0upiningwithKim.com would be a great name.
 It wouldn’t.